Notice of Pre-AIA or AIA Status

 Claim 14 of the ‘561 patent is directed to a composition for treatment PCD comprising mRNA encoding DNAH5 encapsulated in a liposome wherein the liposome comprises cationic lipids, non-cationic lipids, and PEG-modified lipids.
 Claim 15 recites specific characteristics of the mRNA and claim 16 recites that the liposome is 100 nm in diameter or less and claim 17 recites an excipient.

-The claims of the ‘561 patent do not recite, cKK-E10, DOPE, DMG-PEG2000 or cholesterol or a pH buffer and a pH of 7.0 to 7.5, the buffer and NaCl of claim 15, the ionic strength an concentration amounts of claim 1, a sugar (disaccharide) in an amount from 2.5-3.0% and a ratio disaccharide to buffer of 0.2 – 0.5 (instant claim 2), and ionic strength of 150 -750 mM, an N/P ratio of 3-5 (instant claim 37), an mRNA concentration of 0.05 – 1.0 mg/mL (instant claim 41), and does not recite the functional parameters such as the stability of the nanoparticles.
+The claims of the ‘561 patent do not recite, cKK-E10, DOPE, DMG-PEG2000 or cholesterol or a pH buffer and a pH of 7.0 to 7.5, the buffer and NaCl of claim 15, the ionic strength an concentration amounts of claim 1, a sugar (disaccharide) in an amount from 2.5-3.0% and a ratio disaccharide to buffer of 0.2 – 0.5 (instant claim 2), and ionic strength of 150 -750 mM, an N/P ratio of 3-5 (instant claim 37), an mRNA concentration of 0.05 – 1.0 mg/mL (instant claim 41), and does not recite the reduced pain of claim 45.
 These deficiencies are made up for in the teachings of Karve, Dong, Smith and Law.

 The teachings of Karve, Dong, Smith and Law are described supra.